-- The SAT School Day will be given on September 23, 2020 at Chantilly HS during the school day.
-Check-in will begin at 7:45 am.
-Doors will close at 8:30.
+- The SAT School Day will be given on October 13, 2021 at Chantilly HS during the school day beginning at 8:10am.

-- This day will be an asynchronous school day for all high school students.
-Students will be notified of their testing room assignment and door entrance assignment by email (fcpsschools.net accounts).
+- Students will be notified of their testing room assignment by email (fcpsschools.net accounts).
 Encourage your child to check for updates through their school email.

 Q. Do I have to register to take this test with College Board?

-- No. Students were required to register for the SAT via the "SAT Intent to Participate Form" sent to all Chantilly HS seniors and parents in August.
+- No. Students were required to register for the SAT via the "SAT Intent to Participate Form" sent to all Chantilly HS senior families in August.
 Students who successfully registered for the school-day SAT, received a confirmation email sent to their fcpsschools.net account.
-Schools are unable to accommodate walk-ins for exams under COVID-19 conditions.
+Schools are unable to accommodate walk-ins for exams.